Blogging on Always Write

 #amblogging #blogging #blogger #bloggers #amreading #bookreview #amwriting

-As my new friend Maria stated, “I don’t want to prostitute myself to companies, but I enjoy the perks of writing about what I like and making money to do it.
+My friend, Maria stated, “I don’t want to prostitute myself to companies, but I enjoy the perks of writing about what I like and making money to do it.
 I take my grandson all over the country on the free tickets I earn from reviewing those places.”

 What You Can Expect from Always Write